Administrative Rule Adopted by FPD&R Board Pursuant to Rule-Making Authority

 Single Members shall, upon their marriage, immediately comply with provisions applying to married Members.
 Claims against the Fund will not be allowed until certificates necessary to said claim are filed.

 Payments to an Alternate Payee will be made from the Fund only if such payments are authorized in accordance with an approved Domestic Relations Order meeting the requirements of ORS 237.600.
 Such decrees, orders, judgments or agreements shall hereinafter be referred to as Orders

 All forms necessary to carry out the provisions of the Plan shall be provided by the Board.

 5.3.09 – PUBLIC RECORDS REQUESTS

-Public Records Requests will be presented to the FPDR Director in the form and format pursuant to these rules.
+Public records requests will be presented to the FPDR Director in the form and format pursuant to these Administrative Rules.
 All requests must be in writing, addressed to the Director, and include the specific information that is allowable under the Oregon Public Records Laws.
 FPDR reserves the right to charge the requesting party for costs associated with providing this service.